Institutional Services |Purchasing and Contracts |State Funded Purchasing | Purchasing Basics

 Temporary Personnel and Administrative Services: Before attempting to hire temporary help you must contact the appropriate Human Resources Office to see what the current guidelines are.
 Temporary services are usually limited to less than 6 months duration.
 Depending on the scope of services to be performed temporary employees may be hired through the NYS Industries for the Disabled or National Indistries for the Blind (foremerly, NYS Industries for the Blind).
 If neither of these preferred sources has the capability of meeting your needs there are contracts with the NYS Office of General Services (OGS) that cover clerical, professional and building trade services.

 The University has adopted a policy aimed at ensuring that goods bearing the University insignia, and certain other goods purchased, rented or otherwise acquired by the University, are not produced under sweatshop conditions.
-This policy affects the University's expenditures for textiles, apparel and sports equipment in particular and incorporates in the decision-making process the University's Statement of Principles for Worker Rights and the requirement that any emblematic apparel, textile and equipment acquisitions must be from companies licensed by the Collegiate Licensing Company.
+This policy affects the University's expenditures for textiles, apparel and sports equipment in particular and incorporates in the decision-making process the University's Statement of Principles for Worker Rights and the requirement that any emblematic apparel, textile and equipment acquisitions must be from companies licensed by the Licensing Resource Group.

 - Apparel/Banners/Lab Coats/Sports Equipment: The University has certain policies, rules, and regulations that must be followed in the procurement of apparel items.
 These include any item that is woven or felted, including clothing, banners, bags and sports apparel.
 All of the vendors that wish to provide these goods to the University must certify that they follow the Fair Labor practices.
 Without a Vendor Certification of Compliance with Fair Labor Conditions, the purchase cannot be made.